tenzir/tenzir/web/blog/the-new-rest-api/index.md

 For local testing and development, generating suitable certificates and tokens can be a hassle.
-For this scenario, you can start the server in [developer mode](#developer-mode) where it accepts plain HTTP connections are does not perform token authentication.
+For this scenario, you can start the server in [developer mode](#developer-mode) where it accepts plain HTTP connections and does not perform token authentication.

 ## TLS Modes